 The Student Chapter of the National Association of Veterinary Technicians in America (SCNAVTA) is an organization for students enrolled in the Veterinary Technology Program.
 Membership is open to all veterinary technology students.
 The purpose of the organization is to represent and promote the profession of veterinary technology.
 Students and faculty impact the future of veterinary technology by utilizing this tool as a national voice for veterinary technicians.
-Advisor: Mikky Campbell (205) 856-8551.
+Advisor: Mikky Campbell, mcampbell@jeffersonstate.edu.

-The Writer's Round Table provides a friendly and supportive atmosphere for students, faculty, and alumni of Jefferson State Community College who have a desire to write.
+The Writer's Round Table and Wingspan Magazine provide a friendly and supportive atmosphere for students, faculty, and alumni of Jefferson State who have a desire to write.
 Both novices and experienced writers are invited.
 Works could include but are not limited to fiction, nonfiction, drama, and poetry.
 Members are invited to share ideas and information.
-Advisor and Wingspan Editor: Katie Boyer, (205) 856-6085.
+Submissions are accepted for Wingspan in the Fall, and the magazine is published each Spring.
+Advisor and Editor: Katie Boyer, kboyer@ieffersonstate.edu.